 Should You Transplant

 At this time transplanting may be too much for them (the vegetables) and the heat at night isn’t cool enough to help them recover.
-It is best to seed.
+It is best to seed indoor first.
 Just because the nursery has them it doesn’t mean that it’s a good time to transplant anything at this time.

 There is a difference between transplanting and planting.
 Transplanting is when you buy some saplings and you want to transplant it from its little container into a bigger container or into the earth.
 Vegetables are usually transplanted.
 Tomato plants are an example of transplanting because you want to it to thrive and bear fruits so you transplanted into the earth.